Chris Christie: 2024 presidential election

 On May 31, 2023, Axios reported that Chris Christie was planning to announce his presidential campaign in the coming days.
 On June 6, Christie filed paperwork with the Federal Election Commission (FEC) to run for president, announcing his bid later that day at an event in Manchester, New Hampshire.

 While campaigning, Christie focused on attacking Trump, including at his campaign launch, where he called Trump a "lonely, self-consumed, self-serving mirror hog."
 Christie has also attacked other primary contenders for not criticizing Trump enough and defending Trump with regard to his federal indictment for mishandling classified documents and his conduct leading up to and during the January 6 Capitol attack.
 In order to participate in the Republican primary debates, Christie was required to sign a loyalty pledge from the Republican National Committee stating he would support the eventual nominee.
 Christie criticized the pledge, calling it a "useless idea," but ultimately signed it in order to debate, citing that Trump himself signed a similar pledge during the 2016 primaries, despite later denouncing it during a debate.
 As Trump was the frontrunner for the nomination throughout the primary, whether or not Christie would follow through with the pledge was in question.

+Christie with Ukrainian President Volodymyr Zelenskyy, on August 4, 2023.

 Christie supported increasing military aid to Ukraine, labeling current aid as insufficient to defeat the Russian invasion, and stated that arming Ukraine would deter China from potentially invading Taiwan.
 On August 4, 2023, Christie made an unannounced trip to Ukraine, visiting the city of Bucha, the site of a massacre of civilians by Russian forces.
 Later in the day, Christie met with Ukrainian President Volodymyr Zelenskyy, praising Ukraine's fight against Russia and reiterating his support for arming Ukraine.
 According to Christie, he and Zelenskyy did not discuss the U.S. presidential race.
 Christie was the second Republican presidential candidate, after Mike Pence, to visit Ukraine.

 Christie became the only presidential candidate to visit Israel during their Gaza war, on November 12, 2023.